Sam-Gartenstein/zambia-drought-analysis/README.md

 ### For next week
 -Talk about which ones to report, and which ones are the most intepretable (what to keep)

+**Notes**

+- We can go to about 10th as many places, only get a zonal basis risk increase by 10% (aka going from 90% to 80%)
+- Helps determination of trade off of basis risk and decreasing the number of data driven clusters

 ---

 ## Payout Balance Metric